Welcome To PAMPA

 Membership is open to all regardless of sex, race creed, national origin or color.

-Article IV – Trustees: The Trustees shall be elected officers who include: President, Vice President, Secretary/Treasurer, Membership Secretary, and one District Director for each of the AMA Districts.
+Article IV – Trustees: The Trustees shall be elected officers who include: President, Vice President, Secretary/Treasurer, and one District Director for each of the AMA Districts.
 Each Trustee must be a member and shall serve for a period of two years, with no limitation on successive terms.
 The Trustees are an Executive Council (EC).
 The EC may create or amend districts in addition to the AMA districts.
 Districts created or amended by the EC must be approved by a two thirds favorable vote of the general membership.
-The terms of office of the President, Secretary/Treasurer and all District Directors from odd numbered districts shall commence on January first of even numbered years.
-The terms of office of the Vice President, Membership Secretary and all District Directors from even numbered districts shall commence on January first of odd numbered years.
-The editor of the official PAMPA newsletter, Stunt News, shall also be a Trustee for the duration of his or her service.
+The terms of office of the President, Secretary/Treasurer and all District Directors from odd numbered districts shall commence on April first of even numbered years.
+The terms of office of the Vice President and all District Directors from even numbered districts shall commence on April first of odd numbered years.
+The editor of the official PAMPA newsletter, Stunt News, and the Membership Secretary are appointed positions (not elected by the general membership) and thus do not have EC voting rights.
+They shall serve as part of the EC in an advisory capacity.

 Article V – Newsletter: A periodic newsletter known as Stunt News shall be mailed to every active member as permitted by available funds.
 In no event shall any issue of the newsletter be mailed at any one time to less than all of the active members.
-The newsletter editor shall be appointed by a majority of the Trustees.
+The newsletter editor shall be appointed by the president and approved by a majority of the Trustees.

 Trustees unable to attend meetings may utilize proxy representation.
 Proxy is subject to the following restraints: